LoTerence/koyomi-web/README.md

 ## Koyomi AI - Web

-Vision:
-- An AI-chat assisted productivity app, tailored for people with ADHD
+An AI-chat assisted productivity app, tailored for people with ADHD
 - based on a minimalist version of Getting Things Done (GTD) by David Allen

-Developed with NextJS 14 App Router
+- Developed with NextJS 14 App Router

+Next step:
+- integrate Supabase + postgres backend

 ## Getting Started